mewais/OnlineResume/assets/content/research.md

   * A device plugin to discover and utilize FPGAs, found [here](https://github.com/mewais/FPGA-K8s-DevicePlugin)
 * Build docker containers that utilize FPGAs, this currently is focused on FPGA based VNFs.
 * Deploy FPGA containers and utilize them in a cluster.
+* This work will be open sourced upon acceptance of the publication.

 ### FPGA VNF implementations ![](https://img.shields.io/badge/-University%20of%20Toronto-yellowgreen) ![](https://img.shields.io/badge/status-Ongoing-yellow)